 Study in MALAYSIA with YES Abroad!

-Malaysia, a constitutional monarchy, is a predominately Muslim nation with a moderate Chinese influence and an additional western influence.
+Malaysia, a constitutional monarchy, is a predominately Muslim nation with Chinese and Indian influences.
 While it is not an entirely homogenized country, there are only a few main ethnic groups: half of the population are Malay, just under a quarter are Chinese, about seven percent are Indian, and a small percentage are indigenous or of another ethnicity.
-The languages reflect this distribution; Bahasa Malaysia (Malay) is the official language, although English, several forms of Chinese, and small amounts of Tamil, Telugu, Malayalam, Panjabi, and Thai all spoken.
+The languages reflect this distribution: Bahasa Malaysia (Malay) is the official language, although English, several forms of Chinese, and small amounts of Tamil, Telugu, Malayalam, Punjabi, and Thai all spoken.
 Although Islam is the official religion, Buddhism, Christianity, Hinduism, and a number of traditional Chinese and indigenous religions are practiced and respected.
 Since declaring independence from Britain in August 1957, Malaysia has practiced a legal system comprised of English common law, Islamic law, and customary law.
 Divided in two by the South China Sea, both halves of Malaysia are composed of coastal plains, hills and mountains.

 It is difficult to distinguish a unitary "Malaysian cuisine," as it blends Malay, Indian, Chinese, and traditional indigenous flavors, and differs among regions.
 All of the regions hold one element in common, however: the food is notably spicy.
 Chinese influence provides the tradition of a balance of Yin food, such as vegetables and fruit, and Yang food, such as starch and meat, in each meal.
 Staples of light bread and fish in certain regions derive from the Indian influence.
 Together, these styles create a culinary culture of diversity, tradition, and regional distinction.